dean4ta/rl_experiments/README.md

 $ source devel/setup.bash
 $ rosrun inverted_pendulum_rl_control train_ddpg.py
 ```

+## Saving and Loading Model

+Once training has produced a model, you can save it to a file at any time with the following command:

+    rosservice call /save_model "filename: 'model_name'"

+This command saves the model to the `inverted_pendulum_rl_control/models/` folder.

+You can load and evaluate a model with the following command:

+    roslaunch inverted_pendulum_rl_control eval.launch

+This repo contains an existing model that can be evaluated like so:

+    roslaunch inverted_pendulum_rl_control eval.launch rl_model_name:=trained_actor.pkl

 ## ROS Packages
 see [`.rosinstall`](.rosinstall) for packages included in this meta package.